Beefy.Finance Hits Market Cap of $87.76 Million (BIFI)

-Beefy.Finance (CURRENCY:BIFI) traded 0.1% lower against the dollar during the 24 hour period ending at 0:00 AM Eastern on November 21st.
-Beefy.Finance has a total market capitalization of $87.76 million and $1.93 million worth of Beefy.Finance was traded on exchanges in the last 24 hours.
-One Beefy.Finance coin can currently be bought for approximately $1,218.90 or 0.01944209 BTC on popular exchanges.
-During the last week, Beefy.Finance has traded up 17.9% against the dollar.
+Beefy.Finance (CURRENCY:BIFI) traded 0.1% lower against the US dollar during the 24-hour period ending at 15:00 PM ET on November 26th.
+Beefy.Finance has a total market cap of $87.76 million and $1.93 million worth of Beefy.Finance was traded on exchanges in the last day.
+One Beefy.Finance coin can now be purchased for $1,218.90 or 0.01944209 BTC on major exchanges.
+During the last week, Beefy.Finance has traded up 17.9% against the US dollar.

 - Kava.io (KAVA) traded 4.2% higher against the dollar and now trades at $5.62 or 0.00012724 BTC.